grencez/grencez.dev/2022/sxproto-20220122/index.md

 I just want to populate some protocol buffers using a Lisp-like syntax.

-Textproto and JSON syntax can make it hard to write complicated protobufs directly, which is often a good exercise when writing tests or designing a new schema.
+Protocol Buffer text and JSON formats can make it hard to write complicated protobufs directly, which is often a good exercise when writing tests or designing a new schema.
 This is especially true when the protobuf's messages represent a domain-specific language's syntax tree (like [CEL](https://github.com/googleapis/googleapis/blob/master/google/api/expr/v1alpha1/syntax.proto)).
 We're essentially talking about treating [code as data](https://en.wikipedia.org/wiki/Homoiconicity) now,